Bitcoin. Cat Person. Other divisive things.

 In November, Google announced a slew of subtle changes to Merchant Center in an effort to give online retailers a lift this holiday season (and into the new year).

 I love reporting.
 Know what I don’t love?
 Spreadsheets.
 The mere mention of a cell makes my eyes glaze over.
 I much prefer my data in whirring, colorful, visualization form.
-Lucky for me, the new AdWords UI is riddled with beautiful ways for account managers to dissect and optimize performance.
+Lucky for me, the new Google Ads UI is riddled with beautiful ways for account managers to dissect and optimize performance.

 Whether you’re looking to adjust your dayparting: